 Nutrition and Wellness/Dietetics

 Kinesiology is about more than just our mechanics and movements; it’s also about how we fuel our bodies in order to do the activities that we love.
 UM’s Nutrition & Wellness program takes you to the beginning of the kinesthetic timeline in order to emphasize a healthy diet and proper nutrition.
 We can all learn to eat a little bit better, and after graduating from this program, you’ll be well prepared to help others in this practical and essential field.
 In addition, those students who have exceptional grades are eligible for admission into our accredited program in Dietetics, which is the best route toward becoming a Registered Dietician in the state of Alabama.

 The importance of physical movement and fitness is critical to health and also to learning.
 Students who major in Kinesiology with focus on education will be prepared to work with children and youth from pre-school through high school.
 With a dedicated faculty guiding the way and a wide range of state-of-the-art biomechanical equipment at your fingertips, UM’s Physical Education program can help you stay ahead of the curve.

 Senior students will complete a full-time 16-week internship in a school setting, and all undergraduates are eligible for Class B teaching certification from the state of Alabama.
 Sometimes we don’t figure out our life path the first time around in college.
 The alternative master’s degree in P-12 Physical Education allows returning students to earn an advanced degree while also fulfilling the requirements for initial certification to teach.
 For practicing classroom teachers, the traditional master’s degree program in P-12 Physical Education is a perfect way to deepen one’s knowledge and learn the advanced skills that define a “master teacher.”

 A non-teaching minor with a minimum of 18 hours in Kinesiology is available.
-Students should confer with the Kinesiology Program Chair for more information.
+Students should consult the Bulletin for more information.